Simultaneous measurement of muon neutrino $\nu_\mu$ charged-current single $\pi^+$ production in CH, C, H$_2$O, Fe, and Pb targets in MINERvA: Background constraints

 \section{Background constraints}

 \fi

-The two primary backgrounds to this signal are pion production events with $\Wexp>1.4$~\gevcsq~and pion production events that appear to originate from the passive nuclear targets but are actually produced in the adjacent scintillator.
-First, simulated events with reconstructed $\Wexp>1.4$~\gevcsq~ in the scintillator target are weighted to match data using two scale factors, one for events with true $\Wexp$ between $1.4$ and {$1.8$~\gevcsq} and one for events with $\Wexp$ above $1.8$~\gevcsq.
-At this stage, in order to improve the background prediction from events in scintillator adjacent to the passive target, pions with low $T_\pi$ or $\theta_\pi > 90^\circ$ also receive additional weight corrections to improve their agreement with the scintillator target data. \firstReviewStrike{Second,} \firstReviewAdd{ Next,} simulated events in each target are \firstReviewStrike{then} weighted to correct the prediction of adjacent scintillator backgrounds using events observed in data near the passive targets.
+The two primary backgrounds \firstRefereeStrike{to this signal} are pion production events with $\Wexp>1.4$~\gevcsq~and pion production events that appear to originate from the passive nuclear targets but are actually produced in the adjacent scintillator.
+First, simulated events with reconstructed $\Wexp>1.4$~\gevcsq~ in the scintillator target are weighted to match data using two scale factors, one for events with true $\Wexp$ between $1.4$ and {$1.8$~\gevcsq} and one for events with $\Wexp$ above $1.8$~\gevcsq. \firstRefereeAdd{True $\Wexp$ is computed in the same manner as reconstructed $\Wexp$ but uses true simulated values.} \firstRefereeStrike{At this stage, in order t}\firstRefereeAdd{T}o improve the background prediction from events in scintillator adjacent to the passive target, pions with low $T_\pi$ or $\theta_\pi > 90^\circ$ also receive additional weight\firstRefereeStrike{ correction}s to improve \firstRefereeStrike{their} agreement with the scintillator target data. \firstReviewStrike{Second,} \firstReviewAdd{ Next,} simulated events in each target are \firstReviewStrike{then} weighted to correct the prediction of adjacent scintillator backgrounds using events observed in data near the passive targets.
 Finally, a weight is applied for events with high reconstructed $\Wexp$, in the same manner as above, for each target material.
 Fig.~\ref{fig:signalAndSidebands} shows a sample of data used in the background constraints, before and after constraints.
-The full set of weights are given in \supp, Sec.\ref{section:SBTune}.
+The full set of weights are given in \ifPRLandSupp \supp\firstRefereeStrike{, Sec.\ref{section:SBTune}}. \else \supp. \fi

 \if\showSections1